 “I am a wonder… Therefore I have been born by a mother!
-As I begin to stutter, My life has been like no other…” - Ayanda Denge (read the whole poem below)
+As I begin to stutter, my life has been like no other…” - Ayanda Denge (read the whole poem below)

 As a committed and fervent social justice activist, she fought for the rights of sex workers, trans persons, and for those of people living with HIV and AIDS.
 She was also a motivational speaker on cancer awareness, and campaigned for affordable and social housing, especially for poor and working-class people.
 Ayanda stood tall as a mountain against different and often abusive faces of discrimination.

 “Being transgender is not a double dose, but it’s a triple dose of stigmatisation and discrimination.
-You are discriminated against for your sexual identity, you are discriminated against for your work, and you are discriminated against of your HIV status.” - Ayanda Denge, 2016
+You are discriminated against for your sexual identity, you are discriminated against for your work, and you are discriminated against for your HIV status.” - Ayanda Denge, 2016

 She was acting chairperson at the Sex Workers Education and Advocacy Taskforce (SWEAT) and also worked as an Outreach Coordinator at Sisonke, a national sex workers’ movement in South Africa.